 Lori joined as staff with CRU in 2005, and Jeremiah and Lori moved to Santa Barbara to join the UCSB staff team.
-While in Santa Barbara, their first child, Isaiah, was born in 2006.
+While in Santa Barbara, their first child was born in 2006.
 After spending one and a half wonderful years in Santa Barbara, they felt led to move to Flagstaff, Arizona to restart the ministry at NAU (Northern Arizona University).
-Bethany and Judah were both born in Flagstaff.
+Two more children were born in Flagstaff.
 After seven wonderful years in Flagstaff, during which Jeremiah led the Cru ministry and they saw God transform many students’ lives, Jeremiah and Lori felt led to move to Northern California to serve on a team reaching out to UC Davis and surrounding schools.

 They moved during the summer of 2014 and currently live in Davis, ministering life-on-life with students from UC Davis and seeking to help students on other nearby campuses launch movements where they are.
 Lori also serves part time with CRU’s National legal team, working from home.